MatOpt/srPCP_code/src/README.md

 | `maxtime` | Maximum allowed computation time (seconds) | `3600*5` (5 hours) |
 | `update_method` | Method for updating L (`'base'` or `'overparametrized'`) | `'base'` |
 | `L_rank` | Initial rank guess for overparametrized method | `int64(n2 / 1000) + 1` |

-## References

-For more details on the algorithm and its theoretical foundations, please refer to our paper:

-Shengxiang Deng, Xudong Li, and Yangjing Zhang (2025).
-"Alternating minimization for square root principal component pursuit."
-INFORMS Journal on Computing. https://doi.org/10.1287/ijoc.2025.1105